orxfun/orx-imp-vec/README.md

 * All relations between elements are defined by thin `&` references avoiding wide smart pointers such as `Box` or `Rc`.
 This is useful in reducing the size of each linked list node.
 More importantly, it allows to avoid heap allocations for each element.
 Furthermore, the relations are defined without requiring to work with plain indices.
 * All elements are stored in the underlying `PinnedVec` close to each other rather than in random memory locations; hence, improving cache locality.

 Note that `unsafe` keyword appears twice in the [orx-linked-list](https://crates.io/crates/orx-linked-list) crate.
 On the other hand, at the point of writing, `unsafe` appears 63 times in the file defining [the standard linked list](https://doc.rust-lang.org/src/alloc/collections/linked_list.rs.html#51-54).
-As mentioned in [C](##-C.-Practicality), it is not possible to completely avoid unsafe for defining the interdependencies among elements of a linked list; however, `ImpVec` almost completely encapsulates these calls.
+As mentioned in section C, it is not possible to completely avoid unsafe for defining the interdependencies among elements of a linked list; however, `ImpVec` almost completely encapsulates these calls.